Frequently Asked Questions

 What should I bring to a training session?

-Just yourself and a valid government-issued ID — we'll take care of the rest!
-We provide eye and ear protection, and if you don't own a firearm, we've got you covered there too.
-For clothing, wear closed-toe shoes and something that covers your shoulders (trust us, hot brass is no joke), and skip the low-cut tops for the same reason.
-A baseball cap is a great idea to keep brass out of your face, and for outdoor sessions, dress for whatever Portland weather decides to throw at us.
+Just yourself and a valid government-issued ID.
+We provide eye and ear protection, and all training firearms and ammunition, so you don't need to own a firearm to get started.
+For clothing, wear closed-toe shoes and something that covers your shoulders (hot brass is no joke), and skip low-cut tops for the same reason.
+A baseball cap is a great idea to keep brass out of your face, and for outdoor sessions, dress for whatever Pacific Northwest weather decides to throw at us.

 Is the range fee included in the session price?

-The range fee is separate and paid directly to the range on the day of your session — it's not included in the FST session price.
-Don't worry though, we handle all the range selection and scheduling so you don't have to figure any of that out.
-Most Portland metro ranges run around $10–20 per person, so it's pretty affordable.
+The range fee is separate and paid directly to the range on the day of your session.
+It's not included in the FST session price.
+We train primarily at The English Pit (Clark County Gun Club) in Vancouver, WA, where the range fee runs about $30 per person and covers you for the whole day.
+Groups of 4 or more require advance coordination and run about $40 per person.
 If you're booking an in-home service like a Mantis dry-fire session or a maintenance class, there's no range fee at all!

 How long does an in-person session last?

-For familiarization sessions, plan on about 3 hours total — that includes a briefing before we head to the range, the range time itself, and a debrief afterward.
+For familiarization sessions, plan on 60 to 120 minutes (up to 2 hours) at the range, plus a briefing beforehand and a debrief afterward.
+New visitors to the range should plan for a brief 3-minute in-processing per person at check-in.
 Online courses run about 90 minutes each and are designed to be thorough but not exhausting.
-If you've booked an in-home service like a Mantis coaching session or a maintenance class, those typically run 60–90 minutes depending on what we cover.
+If you've booked an in-home service like a Mantis coaching session or a maintenance class, those typically run 60 to 90 minutes depending on what we cover.

 Where do in-person sessions take place?

-In-person sessions are held at local shooting ranges in the Portland metro area — we pick the range based on the session type and what's available that day.
-Once you book, we'll confirm the specific location with you so there are no surprises.
-If you've booked an in-home service like a dry-fire session or a maintenance class, we come to you, which means no range trip needed at all!
+In-person range sessions are held at The English Pit (Clark County Gun Club) in Vancouver, WA, just across the river from Portland.
+It's FST's primary range thanks to its low day-use fee, and we'll confirm the exact time and check-in details once you book.
+If you've booked an in-home service like a dry-fire session or a maintenance class, we come to you in the Portland metro area, so no range trip is needed at all!

 How do I pay for a session?

-We accept payment via Venmo (@FirearmSafetyTeam) or Square — whichever is easier for you.
-Online courses are paid at the time of booking to secure your spot.
-For in-person sessions, you can send payment via Venmo before the session or take care of it when we meet up.
+FST accepts Square (card, Apple Pay, or Google Pay), PayPal, Venmo, and Cash App, whichever is easiest for you.
+Card payments through Square and PayPal confirm instantly; Venmo and Cash App just need the amount plus your reference code, then a quick confirmation from us.
+Online courses are paid at the time of booking to secure your spot, and in-person sessions can be paid ahead of time or when we meet up.
 We also accept gift cards, which make a pretty thoughtful gift for someone you think would love this kind of experience!

 What is the cancellation and rescheduling policy?

-Life happens — we totally get it, and we're not going to make you stress about rescheduling.
+Life happens, and we're not going to make you stress about rescheduling.
 Just reach out to Anth directly at Anth@FirearmSafetyTeam.com and we'll figure it out together.
 The more notice you can give the better, but there's no rigid penalty policy here.
 Open communication is all we ask for.

 Is there a minimum age to participate?

-For in-person range sessions, participants must be 18 or older — that's a range policy we follow consistently.
+For in-person range sessions, participants must be 18 or older, that's a range policy we follow consistently.
+One nuance: Oregon and federal law set the minimum age to purchase a handgun from a dealer, or to apply for an Oregon Concealed Handgun License, at 21.
+If you're 18 to 20, you're welcome to train on any firearm type, you'll just need to wait until 21 to buy a handgun or apply for CHL.
 Online courses are recommended for ages 18 and up as well, but if you're under 18 and interested, reach out to Anth directly to talk through options with parental consent.
-And on the other end of the spectrum — there is absolutely no maximum age.
+And on the other end of the spectrum, there's no maximum age.
 Everyone is welcome here, full stop.

 Will I receive a certificate after completing a course?